-The research into this meta-model and related tools was carried out in the European

-FP7 research project ASPIRE.
-This modelling research was done in conjunction with the design and execution of multiple penetration test experiments and with proof-ofconcept research into tool-supported, composable, multi-layered protection of multiple industrial use cases, i.e., on software and assets of real-world complexity.
+The research into this meta-model and related tools was carried out in the European FP7 research project ASPIRE.5 This modelling research was done in conjunction with the design and execution of multiple penetration test experiments and with proof-of-concept research into tool-supported, composable, multi-layered protection of multiple industrial use cases, i.e., on software and assets of real-world complexity.
 Moreover, ASPIRE researched an evaluation methodology for software protection strength, including a metrics framework, and decision support to automate the selection of the best combinations of software protections.
 Consequently, a major strength of the presented meta-model and the corresponding tools is that they have been evaluated and to a large extent validated in the context of all those other research activities.

-This paper's main contributions are the following: (i) A discussion of the requirements of a MATE software protection KB and a corresponding meta-model in Section 2; (ii) the presentation of the meta-model that can be instantiated to populate a KB that captures the necessary information to reason about and assess MATE software protections in Section 3; (iii) a validation of that meta-model against existing models and taxonomies from the literature in Section 4.1; (iv) a validation of the meta-model by means of tools that demonstrate its practical applicability on concrete use cases in Section 4.2.
-After those contributions, we discuss related work in Section 5 and draw conclusions and discuss future work in Section 6.
+This paper's main contributions are the following: (i) A discussion of the requirements of a MATE software protection KB and a corresponding meta-model in Section 2; (ii) the presentation of the meta-model that can be instantiated to populate a KB that captures the necessary information to reason about and assess MATE software protections in Section 3; (iii) a validation of that meta-model against existing models and taxonomies from the literature in Section 4.1; (iv) a validation of the meta-model by means of tools that demonstrate its practical applicability on concrete use cases in Section 5 and draw conclusions and discuss future work in Section 6.

-2. Requirements and Scope
+2. Requirements and scope